Dear Friends of Rush Process,

 A special note to filmmakers: this year’s batch of submissions has been exceptional.
-Our jurying process is complete, and filmmakers will be notified this week.
-Accepted films will be carried over into our next edition.
+Our jurying process is complete, and filmmakers will be notified in October.
+Accepted films will be carried forward to the competition program of our next edition.
 If you have any questions or concerns, feel free to contact me directly, at email@example.com.

 We greatly look forward to coming back strong in 2018 to share the accepted submissions from this season, alongside new special programs and workshops.